Metu-O/Feature-Selection-Qiime2-/README.md

 # Command lines

 1. Naive_Bayes_Parameters.py contains code that runs the naive bayes classifier with no feature selection using qiime2 q2-classifier recommended parameters.
 Naive_Bayes_Parameters.py allows user to run codes with defaults or user input.
 I strongly advise using defaults except you are adept with directories.
-Run "help" to see usage.
+Run "help" to see usage and defaults .
 ```
 python Naive_Bayes_Parameters.py -h
 ```
+Example:

-Run script with defaults
+Run script below to use defaults

 ```
 python Naive_Bayes_Parameters.py
 ```
-Run script with user input
+Run script below with to change defaults with user input
 ```
 python Naive_Bayes_Parameters.py \
    -n 'reference database name'\